Who is Brian Thompson – the slain CEO of UnitedHealthcare?

 “Brian was an incredibly loving, generous, talented man who truly lived life to the fullest and touched so many lives,” Thompson’s family said in a statement to Minnesota news outlet KARE.
 “We appreciate your condolences and request complete privacy as our family moves through this difficult time,” the statement continued.

-Thompson is a father of two.
+Thompson was a father of two.
 Before taking the CEO job in 2021, he worked as the company’s head of government programs.
 As CEO, Thompson worked out of UnitedHealthcare’s offices in Minnetonka, Minnesota.

 Fake bomb threats were made against two homes, one owned by Thompson and the other owned by his wife, shortly after he was shot.